Facing a C. difficile infection or recurrence

 Probiotics are live microbes that may provide health benefits and may help improve or restore microbial balance within the gut.
 Probiotics are not drugs or medicine and are not regulated by the FDA.15,17,29

-Prebiotics are a type of fiber found in food that may help increase the amount of beneficial bacteria in the gut.
+Prebiotics are compounds in food that may help increase the amount of beneficial bacteria in the gut.

 Medical experts are still studying the many types of probiotics and prebiotics to learn if they provide a medical benefit for treating a C. diff infection.
 Before taking prebiotic or probiotic supplements, it is important to ask your doctor if they can help your condition, which ones to take, and how much.